chriscoxe/bwapi-tm/README.md

 * Refactor only: Beautified e.g. tabs to spaces and more consistent indenting.

 Tidy-up:
+* Renamed the project from ExampleTournamentModule to TournamentModule and renamed classes ExampleTournamentModule to TM and ExampleTournamentAI to TMAI.
 * Added guards against some potential null pointer exceptions that wouldn't happen during expected usage (`BWAPI::Broodwar->enemy()`).
-* Refactor only: Use `ostringstream` to help avoid delays during updating the state file.
+* Use `ostringstream` to help avoid delays during updating the state file.
-* Refactor only: Decoupled the auto observer more from the tournament AI class, via `AIModule` callbacks.
+* Decoupled the auto observer more from the tournament AI class, via `AIModule` callbacks.
+AutoObserver is now an AIModule.
 * Refactor only: More consistent variable naming conventions, e.g. no leading underscore for member variables.
+* Refactor only: Use the `override` specifier where appropriate.